Let me ask you a question:

 The current recommendation is to reach between 200 – 320 characters in length, and since Google highlights the search query in your description – be sure to include keywords.

 Again make sure you take advantage of these copywriting tips to attract as many clicks as possible from the SERPS.
+So get that extra click and sort out your meta description.

 Missing Alt Tags